willowisp01/tp/docs/DeveloperGuide.md

 1. Editing a student's id

    1. Test case: `edit A0123458X id/A0123458T`<br>
       Expected: Student with id: A0123458X now has id: A0123458T.
 Details of the edited student shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `edit A0000000B id/A0123458T`<br>
       Expected: No student with id: A0000000B exists.
 Error details shown in the status message.
 Status bar remains the same.